redfieldstefan/single-resource-rest-api/README.md

-Create a single resource rest API with Express that's backed by Mongo.
+Create a single resource rest API with Express that's backed by Mongo. g